WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

-## 2. Draw all the different size tick marks round the outside
+## 2. Draw tick marks round the outside

 The image for the clock background showed three different type of tick marks - long fat ticks at 12, 3, 6, and 9; medium length medium thickness marks at all the other numbers and short thin ticks at all the minute positions.
 Let's start with little ticks to mark every second.